Welcome to the Town of Taghkanic

 (Pursuant to Real Property Tax Law section 501)

 Notice is hereby given that assessment inventory and valuation data is available for examination and review.
-This data is the information that will be used to establish the assessment of each parcel, which will appear on the Tentative Assessment Roll for the Town of Taghkanic, which will be filed on or before May 1, 2024.
+This data is the information that will be used to establish the assessment of each parcel, which will appear on the Tentative Assessment Roll for the Town of Taghkanic, which will be filed on or before May 1, 2025.

-The information may be reviewed by appointment in the Assessor’s office at the Taghkanic Town Hall located at 909 State Route 82, on Wednesday’s, between the hours of 9:00 a.m. and 12:00 p.m.
+The information may be reviewed by appointment in the Assessor’s office at the Taghkanic Town Hall located at 909 State Route 82, on Thursday’s, between the hours of 9:00 a.m. and 12:00 p.m.
 An appointment may be made to review the assessment information by telephoning the Assessor’s office at (518)851-7501.

-Dated 6th day of March 2024
+Dated 1st day of March 2025

 Assessor